 Any unusual swelling, hardening, or mass in a testicle should be checked by a doctor.
 Although in many cases the symptoms are not caused by cancer, the chances of recovery from testicular cancer are much greater if a tumor is caught in its early stages.

 Although studies have not shown a decrease in cancer death from routinely doing testicular self-exams, some doctors still may recommend them.
 However, there is no doubt that if you do notice a lump or bump on your testicle, you should let your doctor know.
-This is because detecting a tumor early can help ensure that treatments will completely cure the disease.

 If you would like to do routine self testicular exams, you can check your testicles after a warm bath or shower once a month.
 Your skin is more relaxed and you testicles are lower.
 You will want to look at and feel your testicles.